Written by Debbie Beesley.

 For example, talk to members who are motivated by social interaction about the latest classes, social events or ‘train with a buddy’ schemes, and introduce members motivated by appearance to the latest weight management programme, PT or new training techniques.
 For each goal that members report making progress towards the risk of cancelling during the next 7 months reduces by 10%!

-7. Develop a Flow of Engagement Strategies Using Multiple Contact Points Through the Member Lifespan
+7. Develop a Flow of Engagement Strategies Using Multiple Contact Points Throughout the Member Lifespan

 8. Make Sure Your Teams are Talking to Members When They Visit